HRAP Online Encyclopedia

 Jellies

 Jellies have been floating in oceans across the world for hundreds of millions of years.
 These adaptable creatures are classified as a type of plankton due to the fact that they drift in ocean currents.
 True jellies have two primary life stages: the polyp phase where it is attached to a substrate, and the medusa phase where they develop a bell and tentacles.
-Comb jellies like the Pacific sea gooseberry, are covered in “cilia”, little hairs arranged in lines that help it swim.
+Comb jellies, like the Pacific sea gooseberry, are covered in cilia - little hairs that are fused in rows called combs - that help them swim and reflect light giving off a rainbow appearance.
 At Haystack Rock it is common to have hundreds of the same species of jelly wash up when currents happen to push a jelly bloom towards shore.
 Although not all species of jellies in Oregon sting, it is best practice to avoid touching all jellies.
-Even a dead jelly could still contain stinging cells!
+Even a dead jelly could still sting!